 There are many ways that organizations can gauge engagement, but the approach to measuring engagement depends on the organizational culture.
 For example, focus groups will likely be more successful in high trust and high transparency environments.
 In low trust settings, anonymous surveys will yield more representative results.
 Depending on needs, the frequency could range from an annual survey to a “pulse” survey, which is shorter and administered with more frequency.

 In addition to surveys and focus groups, stay or employee experience interviews can be very valuable, along with a constant review of turnover.
 Stay interviews, similarly to exit interviews, should be thought of as a research tool or another way to gather data.
 The results gathered from stay interviews help organizations address problems before they become an issue or an incentive for an employee to leave.
 Stay interviews provide an opportunity to proactively combat disengagement while it’s occurring, rather than after the employee has already made the decision to leave the organization.

 When seeking to combat disengagement, staff feedback can help to highlight the cause of disengagement and help to develop solutions or methods to address it.
-As mentioned above, the ways to gather feedback varies and needs to be tailored to each organization.
+As mentioned above, the ways to gather feedback vary and needs to be tailored to each organization.
 Another way to combat disengagement is to create an ambassador program that pairs highly engaged staff with those who are disengaged.
 The aim here is for the engaged staff to help shift the mindset of those who are disengaged by offering different perspectives and support tools.
 The most important thing, however, is to create the space for staff to voice their challenges, which can be evaluated to develop a plan to address concerns.

 About Chantel Simms, MBA, SPHR, SHRM-CP